Knee arthritis is one of the most common causes of knee pain and typically affects patients as they get older.

 - Post-traumatic Arthritis – can develop after a knee injury such as a fracture, ligament injury or meniscus tear.

-Drs.
-Goradia or Budny will review non-surgical treatment options for knee arthritis with you and only recommend a partial or total knee replacement if absolutely needed.
+Dr. Goradia will review non-surgical treatment options for knee arthritis with you and only recommend a partial or total knee replacement if absolutely needed.